 Retrace your steps back to Chester Lake and finally to the parking lot.

 I have yet to do it, but reportedly the 13.6 km hike to Headwall Lakes is a fantastic one.
 From there it’s possible to continue to Fortress Mountain via a moderate scramble though you need a full day to do it.

 The trailhead to Chester Lake is very easy to find.
 On Google maps you’ll find it here.

 From Calgary I usually find it easiest to drive via Highway 40 rather than through Canmore.

 From the Trans-Canada Highway drive 50 kilometres south on Highway 40 from to reach the Kananaskis Lakes Trail.
-Turn right (southwest) and then right again in another 2.2 kilometres onto the unpaved Smith Dorrien Trail.
+Turn right (southwest) and then right again in another 2.2 km onto the unpaved Smith Dorrien Trail.
 (Highway 742).
-Continue for another 20 kilometres to reach the large signed parking lot on the right – directly across from the Burstall day-use area.
+Continue for another 20 km to reach the large signed parking lot on the right – directly across from the Burstall day-use area.

 Accommodation in Kananaskis Country

 If you’re looking for a more upscale experience I highly recommend a stay at nearby Mount Engadine Lodge or at Kananaskis Mountain Lodge.
 If it’s a roof over your head that you want, then the Kananaskis Wilderness Hostel is a great choice.

 Click on the photo to bookmark to your Pinterest boards.